 On November 6, 2018, we issued warrants to Innoven Capital China Pte.
 Ltd., a third-party investor, pursuant to which the investor has the right to subscribe, up to RMB5.0 million worth of equity securities of our company, to be issued in our equity financing prior to our initial public offering, at an exercise price equal to the per share issuance price of the equity securities in the relevant round of equity financing.
 The warrants will expire upon the earlier of (i) the fifth anniversary of the date of issuance, which is November 6, 2023, and (ii) the date when we submit the application for an initial public offering.
-If the warrants expire because we submit the application for the initial public offering prior to November 6, 2023, we will be obligated to pay to the investor 25% of the exercise price of the outstanding warrants.
+If the warrants expire because we submit the application for the initial public offering prior to November 6, 2023, or we have not done any equity financing prior to November 6, 2023, we will be obligated to pay to the investor 25% of the exercise price of the outstanding warrants.